English original

 Criticism:

-• Despite proven safeness of automated systems, some passengers might still have safety concerns or be afraid of trains that seem to run by themselves (despite the fact that driverless elevators are omnipresent for decades).
+• Despite proven safety of automated systems, some passengers might still have concerns or be afraid of trains that seem to run by themselves (despite the fact that elevators are driverless for decades).

 • Conversion of traditional metros into driverless ones puts train drivers out of work, if they cannot be retrained to work as service or security personnel.